Ada-Developers-Academy/html-css-workshop/decks/html-setup.md

 1. Control-click to open the menu and click **"New Folder"**

-1. Call the folder "ada html css workshop"
+1. Call the folder "ada-html-css-workshop"

 1. Open the **VS Code** app